NitzanHen/agrippa.dev/src/pages/guides/automatically-open-your-ide-to-a-generated-component.md

 layout: ../../layouts/MainLayout.astro
 ---

-One of Agrippa's neat power features is [[Post commands]], which allow you to run any shell command after generating a component, and pass it values from the main Agrippa process, particularly the paths of the generated files.
+One of Agrippa's neat power features is post commands, which allow you to run any shell command after generating a component, and pass it values from the main Agrippa process, particularly the paths of the generated files.

 In this guide, we'll define a post command that'll automatically open our IDE at the generated component file, saving you the trouble of navigating to them yourself.
 In large-scale projects, this can be a real time saver!

-Our starting point for this guide is a project that already has Agrippa set up - if you have yet to set it up, follow the steps in [[Set up Agrippa in a project]], and come back here once you're done!
+Our starting point for this guide is a project that already has Agrippa set up - if you have yet to set it up, follow the steps in [Set up Agrippa in a project](./setup-agrippa-in-a-project), and come back here once you're done!

 Now, our first step is determining *which* command we should be running to open our IDE at a given path.
 Refer to this handy chart: